DanyLan/GKE-EXPOSE-SERVICES/Headless.md

         requests:
           storage: 1Gi</pre>

-If you do a `kubeclt get svc`, you will notice that there is no IP for clusterIP.
+If you do a `kubectl get svc`, you will notice that there is no IP for clusterIP.

     kubectl get svc
     NAME          TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)     AGE
     nginx         ClusterIP   None           <none>        80/TCP      7m31s

+At this point you may be asking yourself how communication will be made.
+If clusterIP is set to `none`, Kubernetes will not allocate an IP for the service, in this case, kube-dns will set a domain name for every endpoints that the service points to in the following format

+    <podname>.<servicename>.<namespace>.svc.cluster.local

+Podname and namespace can be obtained this way

+    kubectl get pods --all-namespaces
+    NAMESPACE     NAME                                                           READY   STATUS    RESTARTS   AGE
+    default       web-0                                                          1/1     Running   0          125m
+    default       web-1                                                          1/1     Running   0          125m
+    default       web-2                                                          1/1     Running   0          124m

+For service name, `kubeclt get svc'

+    NAME          TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)     AGE
+    nginx         ClusterIP   None           <none>        80/TCP      126m

+This can all be tested through busybox and pinging the pod this way

+    kubectl run -it --rm --restart=Never busybox --image=busybox sh ping web-0.nginx.default.svc.cluster.local